Project-Lucifer/Bot-V1.0.4/README.md

 5. Enjoy :)

-NOTE:

-I will continue to update and improve the project because plague creator doesn't want to update anymore

 # I will add in the future

 - I will make the bot faster to respond to commands.